 Keep fresh cranberries in the refrigerator, tightly wrapped, for up to two months, or freeze them in an airtight bag or container for up to a year.
 (Freezing is an especially convenient storage method for cranberries because they don't need to be thawed before cooking.)
+Dried cranberries will keep for up to 3 months in an airtight container.

 Fresh uncooked cranberries are very tart and cannot be eaten whole.
 Chopped, however, the raw cranberries do make a tasty addition to home-baked, whole-grain breads and other healthy baked goods.
-You can cook whole fresh cranberries with a little agave nectar or other artificial sweetener to make a traditional cranberry sauce or combine them with other fall fruits, like apples and pears, to create delicious, fruity crisps.
+You can cook whole fresh cranberries with a little agave nectar or other natural no-calorie sweetener to make a traditional cranberry sauce or combine them with other fall fruits, like apples and pears, to create delicious, fruity crisps.
 Toss dried cranberries into wild rice or other whole-grain side dishes or salads.

 Here are more delicious and nutritious ways to enjoy cranberries beginning on Phase 2: